Designing for the Future : Trends We Need to Consider Now

 A student from Parson’s New School created wearable tents for Syrian refugees.

 A company that creates rings and bracelets to be used as a fitness tracker and meditation guide from an app.

 A Dutch fashion designer incorporates technology and sustainability into her intricate works.

-From these examples we know designing for the future means; designing sustainably/ethically/locally (with all the nuances that this includes), integrating technology, and multi-functionality.
-To do this the designer must be open to incorporating new ideas, restructuring, experimenting, and cross collaborating in industries such as science and art.
-For their design to sustain long term they must design selflessly, consciously, intend to add something beautiful aesthetically, while also providing preventative action for foreseeable future dilemmas.
-In our fast paced lives, an over-populated world, and one of excess, it’s no longer enough to create just to create.
+Proven by the examples above, we know designing for the future means designing sustainably, ethically, and locally.
+This includes, integrating technology, and multi-functionality.
+To do this, the designer must be open to incorporating new ideas, restructuring, experimenting, and cross collaborating industries (such as science and art).
+Consequently, for their design to sustain long term they must design consciously, and add something beautiful aesthetics.
+They must also provide preventative action for foreseeable future dilemmas.
+Therefore, in our fast paced lives, over-populated world (and one of excess), it’s no longer enough to create just to create.
 We must create to advance.

 What does designing for the future mean to you?
 I’d love to hear your thoughts!
 Please comment below!

 “This blog post is a part of Design Blogger Competition organized by CGTrader”